kaixxx/noScribe/README.md

 - **Newer Macs with Apple Silicon M1-M4 processors and macOS 14 or newer**
     - Download: [https://drive.switch.ch/index.php/s/EIVup04qkSHb54j?path=%2FnoScribe%20vers.%200.7%2FmacOS%2FApple%20Silicon](https://drive.switch.ch/index.php/s/EIVup04qkSHb54j?path=%2FnoScribe%20vers.%200.7%2FmacOS%2FApple%20Silicon)
     - Double-click on the downloaded dmg-file, then drag noScribe and noScribeEdit into the link to your applications folder (labeled "drag both here to install").
-    - You will need Apple's Rosetta2 Intel emulator since one component (ffmpeg) is still made the Intel CPUs.
+    - You will need Apple's Rosetta2 Intel emulator since one component (ffmpeg) is still made for Intel CPUs.
 If you don't have it installed already, do this as follows:
         - Open the Terminal (located at `/Applications/Utilities/Terminal.app`).
         - Type `softwareupdate --install-rosetta` or `softwareupdate --install-rosetta --agree-to-license`.
         - Hit enter and follow the instructions on the screen.